YoungFaithful/CapacityExpansion.jl/docs/src/results_opt.md

 get_cep_slack_variables
 get_cep_design_variables
 ```
-The extraction of design variables is e.g. necessary for a [Second stage operational validation step](@ref), which validates the energy system design on a different time series.
+The extraction of design variables is, e.g. necessary for a [Second stage operational validation step](@ref), which validates the energy system design on a different time series.

 ## Printing information about the result
-The function `text_limit_emission` allows to print an information about all the emission limits applied:
+The function `text_limit_emission` allows to print information about all the emission limits applied:

 ```@docs
 CapacityExpansion.text_limit_emission